 These brain regions play a crucial role in controlling the “fight-or-flight” response, preventing it from becoming overwhelming and allowing for more adaptive responses to stress.
 These different areas of the brain work together well or communicate with each other in resilient people.

 The ACC helps you stay calm and in control of regulating your emotions.
-This region would look like it is in command when you’re trying to help someone upset, and no matter how harsh they are toward you, you don’t react.
+This region would look like it is in command when you’re trying to help someone who is upset, and no matter how harsh they are toward you, you don’t react.
 This part of the brain, alongside the PFC, works best when you’ve eaten and slept well, so rational decision-making and complex mental tasks become easier to handle.

 The PFC is most active when considering long-term consequences and planning for our and others’ well-being.
 It helps us adapt to new situations and keep impulse control in check.